-Use a bristle brush, rubber brush or deshedding tool in the direction of the hair growth to work free any loose hairs in the coat.
-To finish use a rubber grooming mitt or damp cloth to pick up all the loose hairs and leave her coat with a shiny finish.
+Use a bristle or pin brush, rubber cat brush or deshedding tool for cats in the direction of the hair growth to work free any loose hairs in the coat.
+To finish use a rubber grooming mitt or damp cloth to pick up all the loose hairs and leave their coat with a shiny finish.
 Grooming once a week should be sufficient for most short haired cats.

 Long Haired Cats

 Use a wide tooth metal comb or deshedding tool like the Furminator to gently work through the entire coat.
 Pay close attention to the sensitive 'armpit' and inner leg areas as these are not only sensitive, but also a common place for knots to form.
 Gently tease apart knots or matts with your fingers, never yank or pull at them.
 For tough matts avoid the temptation to cut them with scissors, it can be very hard to tell where the hair ends and the skin starts and before you know it you will have cut a hole in your cat!
 Once you have groomed the entire coat, use a rubber mitt to pick up the hairs that you have worked loose and leave the coat smooth and shiny.
 You should aim to groom your long haired cat daily.

 Slicker brushes have thin, curved teeth to help remove dirt, dander and loose hair.

 Deshedding tools are designed to remove the maximum amount of loose hair and dander from the coat.